deroahe/youtube-video-sorter/README.md

 # youtube-video-sorter
-A Spring Boot application for sorting videos in YouTube playlists (alphabetically or numerically).
+A Spring Boot application for sorting videos in YouTube playlists by title (alphabetically or numerically).
+Tests for sorting methods included.

 In order to be able to run this application and actually sort your videos, there are quite a few preparations steps that must be taken.